 It needs to come from the top

 One of the main challenges for businesses wanting to capitalise on the opportunity that is on offer to them is misunderstanding or fear among the executive team.
 There is no reason why any company that chooses to can’t achieve excellent returns, but it has to be driven from the senior team.
 Red Bull has two shareholders – the original entrepreneurs who set the business up.
 That means it has the freedom to make the decisions that are in the long-term interest of the brand.
-It can choose to take the calculated risks that are necessary to make this stuff really work, without having to answer to the drive for short-term returns.
+It can choose to take the calculated risks - like a long-term content production strategy - that are necessary to make this stuff really work, without having to answer to the drive for short-term returns.
 So many companies want to be Apple – they love the Apple brand, the precision of its operations and the adoration of its users (and its profit margin!) – but no one is prepared to be Steve Jobs: risk taking, brave and uncompromising in his pursuit for perfection.
 To expect one without the other is unrealistic and naïve.